IzatheWriter/Beginner-Baker-s-Guide/Pots Bowls and Sieves.md

 **Tall bowls**

-You will need two or more bowls for your baking.
-Oftentimes you will need to mix your ingredients separately so one bowl would go for your dry ingredients and the other for the wet ones.
+You'll need two or more bowls for your baking.
+Oftentimes you'll need to mix your ingredients separately so one bowl would go for your dry ingredients and the other for the wet ones.
 Make sure the bowls are tall enough so the ingredients don't sputter all over the kitchen and yourself!
 You can also use a pot or any other tall container.

 ![Alt text](<small size_a_kid_mixing_in_the_bowl.jpg>)